Ma-Marcinowski/Verificational-Model/README.md

     * Test dataset - a subset of combined CVL and IAM databases, containing 403 document images (189 from CVL and 214 from IAM) by 145 writers (27 from CVL and 118 from IAM) - 406548 image pairs (equal number of positive and negative instances).

-    * Custom hard criterion - excluded documents containing the same samlpe text as training documents (*ergo* included documents containing only samlpe texts no. 7 and 8 for CVL database, ??? for IAM database) - ??? image pairs (??? positive and ??? negative instances).
+    * Custom hard criterion - excluded documents containing the same samlpe text as training documents (*ergo* included documents containing only samlpe texts no. 7 and 8 for CVL database, and ??? for IAM database) - ??? image pairs (??? positive and ??? negative instances).

   * 3.8.2.
 Metrics: